 The Supplemental Nutrition Assistance Program (SNAP) provides monthly benefits that help low income households buy the food they need for good health.
-You may qualify for SNAP benefits if you (1) have little or no income (2) work for low wages, (3) receive TANF, SSI or other assistance payments, (4) are elderly or disabled and live on a small income, (5) are not a fleeing felon or in violation of probation or parole, and/or, (6) have not been convicted of a drug-related felony that was committed since August 22, 1996.
+You may qualify for SNAP benefits if you (1) have little or no income (2) work for low wages, (3) receive TANF, SSI or other assistance payments, (4) are elderly or disabled and live on a small income, and/or (5) are not a fleeing felon or in violation of probation or parole.

-The amount of SNAP benefits a household can receive is based on the U.S. Department of Agriculture=s Thrifty Food Plan which is an estimate of how much it actually costs to provide your household with nutritious but inexpensive meals.
+The amount of SNAP benefits a household can receive is based on the U.S. Department of Agriculture's Thrifty Food Plan, an estimate of how much it actually costs to provide your household with nutritious but inexpensive meals.
 The cost estimate is revised yearly to keep pace with food prices.